ErikDorstel/pocsagGW/README.md

 * uses Semtech SX1278 as FSK receiver
 * also works with Semtech SX1276
 * uses W5500 Ethernet transceiver
+* works with EPS32 or ESP32-S3 (for example T-ETH-Lite with PoE)
 * receives 1200 bps, 4500 Hz shift POCSAG messages
 * serial console logging of received messages
 * serial console Command Line Interface for configuration and debugging